robinfriedli/rusty_pool/README.md

 version = "*"
 ```

-When creating a new worker this `ThreadPool` always re-checks whether the new worker
+When creating a new worker this `ThreadPool` tries to increment the worker count
-is still required before spawning a thread and passing it the submitted task in case
-an idle thread has opened up in the meantime or another thread has already created
-the worker.
-If the re-check failed for a core worker the pool will try creating a
-new non-core worker before deciding no new worker is needed.
-Panicking workers are
+using a compare-and-swap mechanism, if the increment fails because the total worker
+count has been incremented to the specified limit (the core_size when trying to
+create a core thread, else the max_size) by another thread, the pool tries to create
+a non-core worker instead (if previously trying to create a core worker and no idle
+worker exists) or sends the task to the channel instead.
+Panicking workers are always
-always cloned and replaced.
+cloned and replaced.

 Locks are only used for the join functions to lock the `Condvar`, apart from that
 this `ThreadPool` implementation fully relies on crossbeam and atomic operations.